aws-solutions-library-samples/guidance-for-rolling-back-changes-to-datasets-in-amazon-s3/README.md

 You are responsible for the cost of the AWS services used while running this Guidance.

-For example, as of 2025-10-31, if you use this tool against an entire bucket in the US East (N. Virginia) Region containing 1 billion objects and with an existing Amazon S3 Inventory, to roll back 1 million non-overwrite PUTs, 1 million overwrite PUTs (of objects in Standard or Intelligent-Tiering classes`*`) *and* 1 million DELETEs since the desired point-in-time, **the total cost would be approximately $11**, detailed in the following table:
+For example, as of 2025-11-06, if you use this tool in 'Bucket Rollback' mode against an entire bucket in the US East (N. Virginia) Region containing 1 billion objects and with an existing Amazon S3 Inventory, to roll back 1 million non-overwrite PUTs, 1 million overwrite PUTs (of objects in Standard or Intelligent-Tiering classes`*`) *and* 1 million DELETEs since the desired point-in-time, **the total cost would be approximately $11**, detailed in the following table:

 | AWS service | Dimensions | Cost [USD] |
 |-------------|------------|------------|